-The deposits are held at the partner banks, and thus, the financial health of the partner banks should be considered when deciding to open an account via SaveBetter.
-The following is the list of the current partner banks with their DA health grades and asset size based on December 31, 2021 FDIC data.
-Click the name of the bank name to view the financial details:
+The deposits are held at the partner banks, and thus, the financial health of a partner banks should be considered when deciding to open an account via SaveBetter.

 How the Ponce Bank Money Market Deposit Account Compares

-When compared to nationally available Money Market Accounts and Savings Accounts tracked by DepositAccounts.com, that do not require large balances, Ponce Bank’s Money Market Deposit Account’s APY currently ranks fourth.
+When compared to nationally available Money Market Accounts and Savings Accounts tracked by DepositAccounts.com, that do not require large balances or direct deposit and do not have small balance caps, Ponce Bank’s MMDArate currently ranks second.